 How Many Amps Does a Tesla Charger Draw?

-A tesla charger will draw anywhere from 15 amps to 300 amps depending on the charger type and the Tesla model.
-The lower end of the spectrum is more likely at homes, whereas the higher end is more likely for commercial charging stations that provide a higher power output.
+A Tesla charger will draw anywhere from 15 amps to 300 amps depending on the charger type and the Tesla model.
+The lower end of this spectrum is more likely when charging the car from home, whereas the higher end is more likely for commercial charging stations with higher power output.

 To begin with, we have three charging levels when it comes to powering your Tesla;